Danika Littlechild: Lawyer

 Littlechild has been practicing law since 2004, and specializes in Indigenous law, international law, and environmental law.
 She served as the legal consultant for the Alberta First Nation Council, specifically regarding water and sanitation.
-In 2016, she was the consulting legal council with the International Indian Treaty Council, is currently, an active member of the Canadian Coalition of Municipalities Against Racism and the United Nations Committee on the Elimination of Racial Discrimination.
+In 2016, she was on the consulting legal council with the International Indian Treaty Council, is currently, an active member of the Canadian Coalition of Municipalities Against Racism and the United Nations Committee on the Elimination of Racial Discrimination.
 She has done volunteer work as the council for an Aboriginal women's shelter, a First Nations youth drug and alcohol treatment centre, a First Nations child welfare authority, an education authority, a First Nations Health Authority and an employment centre.
 She is also certified in conflict prevention and peacebuilding of Indigenous representatives, and she has been the Indigenous representative in countless UN treaty bodies.

 Vice president of CCUNESCO

 Littlechild was elected the first Indigenous Vice President of the Canadian Commission for UNESCO in 2014.
-She had been working with UNESCO for two decades, since 1995 and she was one of the only youth employees at the time.
+She had been working with UNESCO for two decades, since 1995, and she was one of the only youth employees at the time.
 Now, there are over 300 youth employees in total.
-Prior to her vice-presidency, she served as the vice-chair, then chair of the sectoral commission for cultural communication and information.
+Prior to her vice presidency, she served as the vice-chair, then chair of the sectoral commission for cultural communication and information.

 During her time as vice president, she focused on youth involvement initiatives that were directed towards ending discrimination and promoting freedom of expression.
 Littlechild created a youth poetry competition in which students presented their poems in their native languages.
 Other initiatives include the Winnipeg cultural diversity project, the Raise Hands Against Racism campaign for the international elimination of discrimination day, and Protecting the Sacred: Recognition of Sacred Sites of Indigenous Peoples for Sustaining Nature and Culture in Northern and Arctic Regions conference, which all promote diversity.
 She also created a Panel discussion for promoting the freedom of expression; The Freedom of Expression in Broad Strokes international exhibition in Zimbabwe, 60 Seconds of Radio for Youth, and UNESCO Colours for the Planet art camp.